The step by step procedure to create an Amazon SQS queue and later test it with Amazon SNS.

 What is an Amazon SQS?

 Amazon SQS (Simple Queue Service) is the very first AWS service.
 It’s a message queueing service that helps with decoupling the architecture.
 It’s widely used in microservices designs.
 It’s a poll based service.
 So basically, it receives messages from some source, maintains messages in the queue for consumers to poll for it, consume it, and delete it after processing.

 Using SQS, one need not keep consumer compute/infrastructure up and running all the time.
-SQS takes care of buffering and queueing messages and consumers can poll them once a while, processes them, and exists/shuts till the next poll.
-It also holds messages if consumers are not available or busy and scales accordingly so you don’t lose any messages.
+SQS takes care of buffering and queueing messages, and consumers can poll them once a while, processes them, and exists/shuts them till the next poll.
+It also holds messages if consumers are not available or busy and scales accordingly, so you don’t lose any messages.

 Amazon SQS offers two types on queue and their differences are as below –

 |Default SQS queue||First in first out queue|

 |Messages order is not preserved||Preserved messages order which is first in first out|

 |message can be processed twice||Each messages processed exactly once|

 |It can scale indefinitely||It can processes 3000 messages per seconds only|

 |Best fit for scaling and high throughput requirement||Best fit where order is important and duplicates cant be tolerated|